Count Carbs Like a Pro—A Parent’s Guide

 Count carbs like a Pro—A parent’s guide

 Counting carbohydrates accurately is both a science and an art.
 One that takes time, practice and a lot of hard work.
 When parents master carb counting early on, it becomes second nature to the entire family and can lead to better blood sugars for your child with diabetes.

 In fact, research shows most people with diabetes count carbs inaccurately.
 A study published in Clinical Diabetes Journal, investigated carb counting accuracy in people with diabetes by having them take a carbohydrate test and guess the carb amounts in 18 different foods.
 The result was less than outstanding.
-The average test score of participants was 59% out of 100%- a failing grade by any standard!
+The average test score of participants was 59 percent out of 100 percent—a failing grade by any standard!
 Despite the advances in technology, new insulin analogs and better treatments, carb-counting remains fairly unchanged since the 1920’s.
 You still need to count carbohydrates to better estimate insulin delivery.
 But let me remind you why it’s so important to count carbs accurately.